Western Azerbaijan (irredentist concept): History

 According to journalist Thomas de Waal, a few residents of Vardanants Street recall a small mosque being demolished in 1990.
 Geographical names of Turkic origin were changed en masse into Armenian ones, a measure seen by some as a method to erase from popular memory the fact that Muslims had once formed a substantial portion of the local population.
 According to Husik Ghulyan's study, in the period 2006–2018, more than 7700 Turkic geographic names that existed in the country have been changed and replaced by Armenian names.
 Those Turkic names were mostly located in areas that previously were heavily populated by Azerbaijanis, namely in Gegharkunik, Kotayk and Vayots Dzor regions and some parts of Syunik and Ararat regions.

-Demographic basis

-Until the mid-fourteenth century, Armenians had constituted a majority in Eastern Armenia.
-At the close of the fourteenth century, after Timur's campaigns, Islam had become the dominant faith, and Armenians became a minority in Eastern Armenia.
-After centuries of constant warfare on the Armenian Plateau, many Armenians chose to emigrate and settle elsewhere.
-Following Shah Abbas I's massive deportation (see Great Surgun) of predominantly Armenians in 1604–05, their numbers dwindled even further.